 Good News Headlines!

 Looking for some good news about teaching and learning in our school district?
-Please check out the Headlines section below for articles written by teachers Stacie Smith and Aaron McCasland as part of their administrative internship experiences.
+Please check out the Headlines section below!

 School delays, cancellations and changes in dismissal times will be posted on the district website and its Twitter feed @rhcsd, recorded on the message center (845-758-2241) and shared with area television and radio stations.
 Parents are advised to keep emergency contact information current by notifying the main office of your child's school if phone numbers or email addresses change.